If you’re pregnant or trying to conceive, chances are you’re taking prenatal vitamins or have considered taking them.

 The majority of prenatal vitamins (like all other multivitamins) on the market are synthetic.

 SYNTHETIC USP VITAMINS are created in a lab with isolates separated from their natural compounds.
-Even though they may be chemically identical to natural vitamins, your body might have a hard time utilizing them because nothing beats real nutrition from real food.
+Even though they may be chemically identical to natural vitamins, your body might have a hard time utilizing them because nothing beats the complexity of the real deal.

-WHOLE FOOD VITAMINS are derived from whole foods.
+WHOLE FOOD VITAMINS are derived from real foods.
 While they’re still heavily processed, they aren’t separated from their natural co-factors and tend to be better absorbed than their synthetic counterparts.

 FOOD-BASED VITAMINS are almost always synthetic USP vitamins mixed with a small amount of food.